 In 2018 we rebuilt four of our glasshouses, the Carnation House, Cucumber House, Pelargonium House and Hot House.
-We were given a huge gift by the granddaughter of the original Head Gardener of our estate enabling us to rebuild these precious glasshouses.
 Please see our history to learn more about Ernest Hardcastle, the original Head Gardener.

-We have updated our propagation set up.
 Emma is in charge of plants, she lives and breathes gardening and with her HND in Commercial Horticulture gained at Hadlow College, Emma is always on the lookout for interesting plants to add to the nurseries collection.
-There is now a brand new mist/fog unit in the Hot House which is where we propagate.
-There have been many garden worthy plants given to us by supportive and generous fellow nursery folk which have been planted in the nursery to enable us to propagate from our own stock.

-At The Walled Nursery, you will find bedding plants for instant colour, an interesting range of great quality perennials as well as vegetable and fruit plants and a vast range of house plants, succulents and cacti.
+At The Walled Nursery, you will find bedding plants for instant colour, shrubs for structure, an interesting range of great quality perennials as well as vegetable and fruit plants, house plants, succulents and cacti.

 Not only is our nursery a beautiful garden within its own right, it is a working nursery designed to inspire you with our beautiful but productive stock beds.
-All of our plants are grown in Melcourts Sylvagrow Compost which is a fantastic peat free growing medium and the only compost that we sell.
+All of our plants are grown in Melcourts Sylvagrow Peat Free Compost which is also the only compost we sell.
 We do not use pesticides in the nursery only using biological control.